MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodelpreview_evaluatefeaturesasync_132973826.md

 # Windows.AI.MachineLearning.Preview.LearningModelPreview.EvaluateFeaturesAsync

 ## -description
-Asynchronously evaluates the model against the provided inputs.
+Asynchronously evaluates names variable instances as the inputs and outputs for the model.

 ## -parameters
 ### -param features
 The features to bind as inputs.

 ### -param correlationId
+The value to correlate the evaluation with the output results.

 ## -returns
 The evaluation result.